MarcDufresne/cryptonote-universal-pool/README.md

    to their shares. */
 "blockUnlocker": {
     "enabled": true,
-    "interval": 30, //how often to check block statuses in seconds
+    "interval": 300, //how often to check block statuses in seconds

     /* Block depth required for a block to unlocked/mature.
 Found in daemon source as the variable CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW */
-    "depth": 60,
+    "depth": 10,
-    "poolFee": 1.8, //1.8% pool fee (2% total fee total including donations) "devDonation": 0.1, //0.1% donation to send to pool dev - only works with Monero "coreDevDonation": 0.1 //0.1% donation to send to core devs - works with Bytecoin, Monero, Dashcoin, QuarazCoin, Fantoncoin, AEON and OneEvilCoin
+    "poolFee": 2.0, //2.0% pool fee
+    "devDonation": 0, // Not supported by m0rkcoin
+    "coreDevDonation": 0 // Not supported by m0rkcoin
 },

 /* AJAX API used for front-end website. */